ajhenley/gitbook/pseudocode_and_algorithms.md

 <i>The programmer can now focus on programming and not the business problem</i>.

 Programmers are often asked to develop solutions for problems they do not fully understand.
 It is unlikely that you are a meteorologist.
 You wouldn't need to be because that person already figured out the formula and gave you the algorithm.
 You just have to program it.
-And the project manager would like you to get that done yesterday.
+And the project manager has already told the client you did that yesterday.